CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: CDF Transform-and-Shift

 Consider two points $x,y \in D$.
 In order to make the distribution around point $x$ more uniform, we wish to rescale (expand or contract) the distance between $x$ and $y$ to be $s'(x,y)$ as defined by Equations \ref{Scaling1} and \ref{Scaling2}.
-We can do this by translating the point $y$ to a new point denoted $y_x'$ which lies along the direction $(y-x)$ as follows:
+We do this by translating $y$ to a new point denoted $y_x'$ which lies along the direction $(y-x)$ as follows:

 Note that the distance between $x$ and the newly transformed point $y_x'$ satisfies the rescaled distance requirement: